This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Letter from the President

-It's been more than 50 years since I started working at the small family winery, and yet I feel like we still have so much more to do.
+Today, more than 50 years have passed since I started working in the small family winery, and yet I feel that we still have everything to do.

-Market globalization, coupled with strong concentration, compels us to continue our policy of continuous improvement in quality, costs, and services in order to overcome the fierce competition we face.
+The globalization of markets, together with strong concentration, forces us to continue with our policy of continuous improvement in quality, costs, and services in order to overcome the fierce competition we face.

-It's just as difficult now as it was when we started, but it's also true that we maintain the same enthusiasm and drive to work as we did back then.
-Our philosophy when working with clients is one of comprehensive collaboration, meeting their needs to the fullest, addressing any suggestions for new products within our scope of production, and being very flexible in packaging, presentation, and logistics, as it's very difficult to predict what consumers will demand tomorrow.
+It is just as difficult now as it was when we started, but it is also true that we maintain the same enthusiasm and desire to work as we did then.
+Our philosophy of working with customers is one of comprehensive collaboration, meeting their needs as fully as possible, responding to any suggestions for new products that are within the scope of our production, and being very flexible in terms of packaging, presentation, and logistics, as it is very difficult to predict what consumers will demand tomorrow.

-Our great challenge is in Europe and in international markets.
+Our great challenge lies in Europe and international markets.

-I toast to the fact that our products, so exceptional for the quality of their raw materials, can be recognized and enjoyed in every corner of the world.
+I raise a toast to our products, which are so exceptional due to the quality of their raw materials, so that they may be recognized and enjoyed in every corner of the world.

 José García-Carrión Jordán